ncoevoet/ChanTracker/README.md

 ## Settings ##

-If you want the bot to manage its own op status, you can change the config value :
+If you want the bot to manage its own op status, you can change the config value:

     !config supybot.plugins.ChanTracker.doNothingAboutOwnOpStatus False
     !config channel #myChannel supybot.plugins.ChanTracker.doNothingAboutOwnOpStatus True

-After the 'doNothingAboutOwnOpStatus' changed to False, bot will deop in each channel is in ( if opped ) so take a look at :
+After the 'doNothingAboutOwnOpStatus' changed to False, bot will deop in each channel is in (if opped) so take a look at:

     !config supybot.plugins.ChanTracker.keepOp False
     !config channel #myChannel supybot.plugins.ChanTracker.keepOp True